 Ten years ago today (June 22), former British magazine publisher Chris Anderson – who had made and lost a £300m fortune – took a decision that would change the world forever.
-Having become curator of TED, he tentatively made the first six TED Talks available free online.
+Having become curator of the TED conference, he tentatively made the first six TED Talks available free online.
 To his astonishment, the 18-minute podcasts quickly went viral.
 Within three months, they had reached more than one million views: “At that point, we thought ‘OK, I guess we’re no longer just a conference’…” TED

 became “an odd, quirky media company in the service of ideas rather than news or gossip”.
-Today, TED Talks are very much better known than the conference which spawned them – and have so far attracted almost 4bn views globally, with more than 3m views each day, across a variety of platforms, from their own site to Netflix and iTunes.
+Today, TED Talks are very much better known than the elite Silicon Valley conference which spawned them – and have so far attracted almost 4bn views globally, with more than 3m views each day, across a variety of platforms, from their own site to Netflix and iTunes.
 TED is a global movement.

 The conference had originally been launched in 1984 by architect and graphic designer Richard Wurman, to explore the growing convergence of ideas across “Technology, Entertainment and Design”.
 The first event included demonstrations of a new device called a compact disc, 3D graphics from Lucasfilm, and a talk by mathematician Benoit Mandelbrot on mapping coastlines using his theory of fractal geometry.
 But it lost money, and Wurman and his partner Harry Marks waited six years before they dared to try again.